Malcolm Richards – Founder

 My wider areas of research interest are:

-- Futures, technology and teaching critical thinking in education;
+- Teacher training, technology and teaching critical thinking in education;

-- Counter storytelling and critical race methodologies in education;
+- Counter storytelling and culturally sustaining pedagogies in education;

 - Inclusion & equity in education;